dankeboy36/get-arduino-tools/README.md

-# gat
+# get-arduino-tools

-Get Arduino Tools

-`gat` is a tool that helps you easily download various Arduino tools.
+Get Arduino Tools (`gat`) is a CLI that helps you easily download various Arduino tools

 > This library simplifies obtaining essential tools for developing with the [Arduino CLI's gRPC API](https://arduino.github.io/arduino-cli/latest/rpc/commands/). **Note that this is not a new feature of Arduino**, but a tool to enhance the existing development experience.
 By streamlining the download of tools like the Arduino CLI, language server, and clang tools, `gat` reduces setup time and lets developers focus on their projects without installation complexities.
 With `gat`, developers can quickly maximize productivity.